SafeHome.org may receive compensation from some providers listed on this page. Learn More

 But the biggest difference?
 YI-branded cameras don’t work with any smart home ecosystems, so you won’t be able to connect your camera to an Alexa or Google Assistant device.
 YI’s sister brand, Kami, has an upgraded app that lets their cameras run with Alexa, Google Assistant, and IFTTT smart home ecosystems, so if you want smart home integration like the majority of security cameras out there, it might be best to upgrade to a Kami cam.

 Pro Tip: YI and Kami’s pan-and-tilt cameras offer great options.
-But we also encourage you to check out our cost breakdown of Amcrest, a robust line of cameras that includes several inexpensive pan-and-tilt models.
+But we also encourage you to check out our review of Amcrest, a robust line of cameras that includes several inexpensive pan-and-tilt models.

 For now, here are the facts: YI and Kami present some really solid options for adding more cameras to your home, especially for folks who are looking to do so cheaply.
 For more cost-cutting ideas, have a look at cheapest security cameras in the business.